-The BGP protocol allows you to specify which routes are exchanged among neighbors in BGP connections and what attributes are applied.
-To do this, apply the required route-map to the BGP connection configuration, in both incoming (reception of neighbor routes) and outgoing (communication of routes to the neighbor) directions.
+BGP protocol allows you to specify which routes are exchanged with the neighbors in BGP connections and what attributes are applied.
+To do this, apply the required route-map in the BGP connections configuration, both in the entries (reception of neighbor routes) and exits (communication of routes to the neighbor).
 The commands involved here are configured in the BGP group menu and are as follows:

+'''

-Group config>option in-route-map <idmap> Group config>option out-route-map <idmap> Group config>peer <peer-address> in-route-map <idmap> Group config>peer <peer-address> out-route-map <idmap>
+Group config>option in-route-map <idmap>

+Group config>option out-route-map <idmap>

+Group config>peer <peer-address> in-route-map <idmap>

+Group config>peer <peer-address> out-route-map <idmap>

+'''

-For further information on these commands please see manual bintec-Dm763-I BGP Protocol.
+For further information on these commands please see manual Teldat-Dm763-I BGP Protocol.